Bio-protocol/unmethylated-regions_UMR-extractor-WGBS/input/example_genomes/README.md

 # Example genome cytosine tile files and reference genome files

-The DOI for other genome cytosine tile files will be provided here when the article is published.
+Refence genome cytosine tiles are being provided via UQeSpace.
+DOI is not yet available, but will be uploaded here soon to access datasets.